Theory of momentum-resolved phonon spectroscopy in the electron microscope: Scattering Factor formalism

-\end{widetext} where $n_0$ and $n_1$ are the initial and final states of the material with energies $E_{n_0}$ and $E_{n_1}$ respectively, $\mathbf{k}_0$ and $\mathbf{k}_1$ are the initial and final states of the fast electron with energies $E_0$ and $E_1$ respectively, $H_{inter}$ is the Hamiltonian for the interaction of the fast electron with the material, $(j_0)_z$ is the current density of the electron beam in the $z$-direction, $P_{n_0}$ is the probability of finding the material in state $n_0$ before scattering, $N$ is the number of scatterers in the material, $N_0$ is the number of electrons in state $k_0$ and $V$ is the volume of the unit cell.
-The fast electron will interact with both the electrons and nuclei in the sample and the interaction Hamiltonian can be written as
+\end{widetext} where $n_0$ and $n_1$ are the initial and final states of the material with energies $E_{n_0}$ and $E_{n_1}$ respectively, $\mathbf{k}_0$ and $\mathbf{k}_1$ are the initial and final states of the scattered particle with energies $E_0$ and $E_1$ respectively, $H_{inter}$ is the Hamiltonian for the interaction of the particle with the material, $(j_0)_z$ is the current density of the beam of particles in the $z$-direction, $P_{n_0}$ is the probability of finding the material in state $n_0$ before scattering, $N$ is the number of scatterers in the material, $N_0$ is the number of electrons in state $k_0$ and $V$ is the volume of the unit cell.
+The scattered particles could be photons, neutrons or fast electrons.
+For the different particles, the form of the interaction Hamiltonian and expressions for the current density are different.
+A fast electron will interact with both the electrons and nuclei in the sample and the interaction Hamiltonian can be written as